 Sunday, December 10, 2017 by 11:59pm

 - FAQs for Applicants – Pay special attention to: What’s the best strategy for writing the research essay?

-- List of 2016 Goldwater Scholars including Institutions, Majors and Career Goals
+- List of 2017 Goldwater Scholars by Institution State (includes Field of Study and Career Goals

 - Read binder of successful Goldwater essays by USC students in STU 300 (no appointment needed, 9am-5pm Mon-Fri)

 Associate Director, Academic Honors and Fellowship